jhicksdev/oecd_rankings/README.md

 ## Project Structure

-- `process_oecd_results.py`: Processes CSV files in the `data` directory, generates results for OECD member countries, and exports the results in JSON and/or CSV formats.
-It also identifies missing OECD member countries.
 - `convert_country_names_to_codes.py`: Converts country names in uncoded CSV files to country codes using data from `countries.json`.
-- `fetch_countries.py`: Fetches country data from an external API and merges it with existing data in `countries.json`.
+- `countries.json`: JSON file containing country codes and names.
 - `country.py`: Defines the `Country` class used to manage country data and calculate average scores.
 - `data/`: Directory containing CSV files with international rankings data.
+- `data/uncoded/`: Directory containing uncoded CSV files with international rankings data.
+- `fetch_countries.py`: Fetches country data from an external API and merges it with existing data in `countries.json`.
+- `process_oecd_results.py`: Processes CSV files in the `data` directory, generates results for OECD member countries, and exports the results in JSON and/or CSV formats.
+It also identifies missing OECD member countries.
+- `results.csv`: CSV file containing the processed results for OECD member countries.
 - `results.json`: JSON file containing the processed results for OECD member countries.
-- `results.csv`: CSV file containing the processed results for OECD member countries.
-- `countries.json`: JSON file containing country codes and names.

 ## Data Sources